Skip to main content

 Washed-Rind Cheeses

-Washed rinds are cultivated: repeated brine or alcohol washes encourage orange rind bacteria and the savory, “meaty” aroma people either adore or fear.
+Washed rinds are cultivated.
+Repeated brine or alcohol washes encourage orange rind bacteria and the savory aroma people either love or avoid.

 Taleggio and Époisses are classic examples.
 In general, washed rinds reward: